 - Production of a homogeneous powder-binder mix with a high metal powder loading and sufficient viscosity for injection moulding

 - Development of economical binder removal processes providing shape retention

-- Sintering to high density and dimensional accuracy.
+- Sintering to high density and ensuring high dimensional accuracy.

 1: Preparing the feedstock

 The primary raw materials Metal Injection Molding are metal powders and a thermoplastic binder.
 The binder is only an intermediate processing aid and must be removed from the products after injection moulding.
 The properties of the powder determine the final properties of the Metal Injection Molded product.

 The blended powder mix is worked into the plastified binder at an elevated temperature using a kneader or shear roll extruder.
 The intermediate product is the so-called feedstock.
 It is usually granulated with granule sizes of several millimetres, as is common in the plastic injection moulding industry.

 Feedstock can either be purchased “ready to mould” from a number of international suppliers, or it can be manufactured in-house by a MIM producer if the necessary skills and knowledge are available.

 2: Injection moulding